mesahal/ijaa/project-context.md

 - ✅ **Advanced post system** with mixed content support (text, images, videos)
 - ✅ **Post-based commenting system** with nested replies
 - ✅ **Media management** for posts with proper ordering and validation
+- ✅ **Feign client integration** with proper header forwarding for inter-service communication

 **Ready for Frontend Integration**: All APIs are stable and tested, with proper authentication flow and error handling in place.
 The new post system provides rich discussion capabilities for events.